Badr-MOUFAD/DataCamp-Emines/README.md

 # DataCamp-Emines

-repo containing assignment for the data camp week at Emines
+repo containing assignment for the data camp week at EMINES